I finally got around to get Chad Robertson's Basic Country Bread on the blog, it only took 6-7 months.

-The night before you plan to make the dough, put 1 tablespoon of the matured sourdough from your refrigerator in water, and add flours.
+The night before you plan to make the dough, put the matured sourdough from your refrigerator in water, and add flours.
 Mix well so you don't have any lumps of dry flour.
 Cover with a tea towel.
 Let rest on the counter for 8-10 hours.
 To test leaven's readiness, drop a spoonful into a bowl of room-temperature water.
 If it sinks, it is not ready and needs more time to ferment and ripen.
 If it floats, it's ready to use.
 As it develops, the smell will change from ripe and sour to sweet and pleasantly fermented.

 Make the Dough:

 Pour 700 grams warm water into a large mixing bowl, add 200 grams leaven, stir to disperse.
 (Save your leftover leaven.
 It will be your starter/sourdogh for next time you bake.)
 Add flours and mix dough with your hands until no bits of dry flour remain.
 Let rest covered with a tea towel on your counter for 30 minutes.
 Add salt and remaining 50 grams warm water.
 Transfer to a medium plastic container or a glass bowl.
 Cover with kitchen towel.
 Let rest for 30 minutes.